 When dealing with issues of child custody, a question that arises with some frequency is: “Should we stay together for the children?”
 This is a question that has undoubtedly been asked over countless years by parents struggling with a desire to achieve personal fulfillment in the context of trying to balance that with the desire to do what is best for their children when determining custody.

-This question is not easily answered, however, and much debate has be made around this topic.
+This question is not easily answered, however, and much debate has been made around this topic.
 It has been said that “children want to be from a broken home; they don’t want to live in a broken home,” and that may be true.
-It has been equally advocated that by all means parents of minor children should remain together, regardless of the fray that exists between their parents.
+It has been equally advocated that by all means, parents of minor children should remain together, regardless of the fray that exists between their parents.
 How to know which is correct, however, is not an easy task.

 Every family is different; every family dynamic is different, and it is these very differences that will ultimately dictate what is (or is not) best for the children when dealing with custody.